GoogleChrome/web.dev/src/site/content/en/blog/whats-new-pagespeed-insights/index.md

 ---
-title: What's new in PageSpeed Insights and web.dev/measure
+title: What's new in PageSpeed Insights
 authors:
   - leenasohoni
   - addyosmani
   - egsweeny
-description: Learn about the latest in PageSpeed Insights and other performance tooling updates to help you better measure and optimize your page and site quality.
+description: Learn about the latest in PageSpeed Insights to help you better measure and optimize your page and site quality.
-subhead: Learn about the latest in PageSpeed Insights and other performance tooling updates to help you better measure and optimize your page and site quality.
+subhead: Learn about the latest in PageSpeed Insights to help you better measure and optimize your page and site quality.
 date: 2021-11-03
 hero: image/1L2RBhCLSnXjCnSlevaDjy3vba73/6zX4bWZp46B9dGbMHhb4.jpeg
 alt: A photo of a Chevrolet Corvette Speedometer.